joel Sampson / N5LXI

 100-watt Rigs

 Kenwood TS-2000 - The TS-2000 is my backup 100-watt rig.
-I bought it for VHF/UHF (see below) but it's great for rag chewing and more casual use.
+I bought it for VHF/UHF (see below) but it's a great HF radio for rag chewing and more casual use.
 I like the user interface and can computer control it without buying anything more than a cable (a RS-232 interface is built in!), and the Kenwood free software is not bad.
 I like the way the memory works on this radio.
 It's a great all in one rig.
 I use a KLM stereo speaker and Heil GM-5 with it.

 QRP